-ADMINISTRATION 1581/page 4 of 4 Domestic Violence
+ADMINISTRATION 1581/page 4 of 4 Victim of Domestic or Sexual Violence Leave

 An employer shall display conspicuous notice of its employees' rights and obligations pursuant to the provisions of the NJ SAFE Act.

 An employer shall not discharge, harass, or otherwise discriminate, retaliate, or threaten to discharge, harass, or otherwise discriminate or retaliate against an employee with respect to the compensation, terms, conditions, or privileges of employment on the basis that the employee took or requested any leave to which the employee was entitled pursuant to N.J.S.A.
 34:11C-3 of the NJ SAFE Act or on the basis that the employee refused to authorize the release of information deemed confidential pursuant to N.J.S.A.
 34:11C-3.f of the NJ SAFE Act.